rochacbruno/rust-intro/script.md

 ## Mutability

-So lets say we have this simple code
+So lets say we have this simple code.

 ```rust
 let x = 5;